surajmitsel/surajmitsel/QA/Network_QA.md

 It may also fetch additional resources (such as images, scripts, or stylesheets) referenced in the webpage to complete the rendering process.

 Overall, this sequence of steps involves DNS resolution, establishing a connection to the server, sending and processing HTTP requests and responses, and finally rendering the webpage for the user to view.

+### What happens when you enter google.com in the web browser?

+Below are the steps that are being followed:

+- Check the browser cache first if the content is fresh and present in cache display the same.
+- If not, the browser checks if the IP of the URL is present in the cache (browser and OS) if not then request the OS to do a DNS lookup using UDP to get the corresponding IP address of the URL from the DNS server to establish a new TCP connection.
+- A new TCP connection is set between the browser and the server using three-way handshaking.
+- An HTTP request is sent to the server using the TCP connection.
+- The web servers running on the Servers handle the incoming HTTP request and send the HTTP response.
+- The browser process the HTTP response sent by the server and may close the TCP connection or reuse the same for future requests.
+- If the response data is cacheable then browsers cache the same.
+- Browser decodes the response and renders the content.

 ### what is diffrence b/w routing policy and firewall policy